deepfuturevc/deepfuture/doc/build-osx.md

       brew install qt

-Once you have QT installed, you might need to relink the new applications so that they appear in your Application folder, but this is unnecessary for compiling DEEPCOIN.
+Once you have QT installed, you might need to relink the new applications so that they appear in your Application folder, but this is unnecessary for compiling CRYSTAL.
 Now move on to installing the rest of the dependencies.

 #### Install dependencies using Homebrew